 An adaptation of William Makepeace Thackeray's classic story of parvenue Becky Sharp's rise from obscure & humble origins to her subsequent ignominious fall from Society; set amongst the ...
 See full summary »

 The British Empire flowers; exotic India colors English imaginations.
 Becky Sharp, the orphaned daughter of a painter and a singer, leaves a home for girls to be a governess, armed with a keen wit, good looks, fluent French, and an eye for social advancement.
 Society tries its best to keep her from climbing.
 An episodic narrative follows her for 20 years, through marriage, Napoleonic wars, a child, loyalty to a school friend, the vicissitudes of the family whose daughters she instructed, and attention from a bored marquess who collected her father's paintings.
-Honesty tempers her schemes.
-No aristocrat she, nor bourgeois, just spirited, intelligent, and irrepressible.Written by
+Honesty tempers her schemes.Written by

 36 of 42 people found this review helpful.